Sustainable Development at Immigration, Refugees and Citizenship Canada

 At the federal level, sustainable development is guided by the Federal Sustainable Development Strategy (FSDS), the government’s main tool for sustainable development planning and reporting.
 Every 3 years, the FSDA requires each department to prepare a Departmental Sustainable Development Strategy (DSDS), which describes the department’s contributions to the FSDS.

-IRCC contributes to FSDS Goal 2—Greening Government.
-This includes transitioning to low-carbon and greener operations.
+IRCC contributes to FSDS Goals 10, 12, and 13.
+This includes taking action on inequality, transitioning to low-carbon operations, and promoting greener activities.

 IRCC is working to identify and implement new sustainable development activities such as